 Transportation in San Antonio isn’t limited to cars.
 If you live close to work in a downtown area, commuting by bike or public transportation is a viable option.
 With so many bike trails in the city, many San Antonians enjoy biking for leisure, too.
 There are plenty of designated bike paths including Mission Trail that runs roughly 20 miles.
 There are also various B-Cycle stations located throughout the city.

 If you need to travel for work, don’t expect many direct flights.
 The airport in San Antonio is small and limited.
 However, one bonus is that you can get relatively inexpensive direct flights to Chicago.

 Eating in Texas is not something to take lightly.
 In San Antonio, like other parts of Texas, you can typically expect some phenomenal Tex-Mex and Texas BBQ.

 Wendy, acclaimed food blogger and owner of The Weekend Gourmet, gives us her take on the San Antonio food scene: “San Antonio has been synonymous with authentic Tex-Mex and margaritas.
-You can definitely still find that here, but the local food scene has really evolved over the past few years.
+You can still find that here, but the local food scene has evolved over the past few years.
 Today, you’ll find a wide range of cuisines and some truly creative food offerings.”

 What sets San Antonio food apart?
 According to Wendy, it’s restaurants that make food the priority.
 “There’s been a greater emphasis on chef-driven restaurants that focus on cooking with artisanal, local, and seasonal ingredients.
 From casual taquerias to four-star gourmet dining, San Antonio truly has it all!”